eastgenomics/eggd_GATKgCNV_call/README.md

 * `-idebug_fail_end` (`bool`): automatically fail the job after all commands have finished

-Parameters to calculate coverage, filter out low quality intervals and call variants:
-* low read depth threshold - discard intervals with low coverage across the majority of samples
-* low percentage threshold - if interval is covered below threshold in samples above this percentage then filter out that interval
-* minimum and maximum GC content of interval
-* minimum and maximum mappability of interval - depending if annotation.tsv has this information
-* (minimum and maximum segmental duplication of interval) - depending on whether annotation.tsv has this information

 ## What does this app output?
 * `{sample_name}_intervals.vcf`: vcf with genotype of every interval in the input bed for the sample
 * `{sample_name}_segments.vcf`: vcf of merged consecutive intervals with the same CNV status